ULuIQ12/Kiraproto/README.md

 # Kira Proto
-Three.js take on Kira's WIP to demonstrate soft shadows
+Three.js take on @kira0art's WIP to demonstrate soft shadows

+The question was whether or not taking the project in 3D for shadows was worthwhile.
+I'd say it depend for the shadows.
+But I think it's extremely worthwhile for the rest : easy lighting, composition, realtime rendering, etc.

 Might be a bit advanced if you're just starting with 3D concepts, but I tried to comment and be readable Everything concerning shadows is tagged "!SHADOW!" in the code for easy lookup